Researchers did a test to see what helped children to best cope with migraines using two popular prescription medications:

 - Amitriptyline – an antidepressant

-The study was published in the New England Journal of Medicine, and its purpose was to test whether either drug could decrease by half the amount of days kids had migraines in a month’s time.
+The study was in the New England Journal of Medicine.
+Its purpose was to test whether either drug could decrease by half the amount of days kids had migraines in a month’s time.
 The findings were quite interesting.
-Both drugs did equally as well – however, so did a sugar pill provided as a placebo to a control group.
+In conclusion, both drugs did equally as well.
+However, so did a sugar pill provided as a placebo to a control group.

 This is making doctors rethink the way they care for children with migraines.
 Dr. Leon Epstein noted that a clear statement was made by this study: Two of the most common medications were no more effective than giving a child a placebo with no dangerous side effects.
 He said people should encourage their children to make lifestyle changes that can control migraine symptoms, such as getting more sleep and reducing stress.